 Dell S5232F-ON Internal Hardware Overview

-The switch chip here is the Broadcom Trident 3 X7.
+The switch chip here is the Broadcom Trident 3.
 It is covered by a fairly large heatsink.

 The Broadcom Trident 3 is a 16nm switch chip that is designed for more features while the Tomahawk line is designed for outright performance.
 Dell also has Tomahawk-based Z series switches in this generation.
 The Trident 3 family spans the X2, X3, X4, X5, and X7 models ranging from 200Gbps to 3.2Tbps.
-This switch is built around the X7 3.2Tbps switch chip.
-We can also see two 10GbE management ports that align with a feature we saw on the front of the switch.
+This switch only needs 2Tbps of performance because that matches the port count.

 The other side of the PCB is relatively lower density.